Scalar curvature rigidity of the four-dimensional sphere: scalar-mean bounds on spherical bands

-We are now ready to prove \cref{prop:scalar-mean_strict}.
+\begin{remark} Let $(M,g)$ be a three-dimensional closed connected oriented Riemannian manifold. \cref{prop:Listing_3D} implies that there are no smooth maps $f\colon (M,g)\to(\sph^3,g_{\sph_3})$ of non\nobreakdash-zero degree such that $\scal_g(p)>6\left\|df_p\right\|^2$ for all $p\in M$.
+In fact, we will only use this consequence in the proof of \cref{thm:sphere}. \end{remark} We are now ready to prove \cref{prop:scalar-mean_strict}.
 We proceed in a similar way as in~\cite{schoen-yau-psc-manifolds}.
-Under the hypotheses of \cref{prop:scalar-mean_strict}, we use the spectral information from \cref{lem:positive_eigenvalues} to make a conformal change of the metric on (a suitable component of) the three-dimensional $\mu$\nobreakdash-bubble in such a way that the new metric contradicts \cref{prop:Listing_3D}.
+Under the hypotheses of \cref{prop:scalar-mean_strict}, we use the spectral information from \cref{lem:positive_eigenvalues} to make a conformal change of the metric on (a suitable component of) the three-dimensional $\mu$\nobreakdash-bubble in such a way that the new metric would contradict \cref{prop:Listing_3D} if $f$ had non\nobreakdash-zero degree.